bachya/linkding-cli/README.md

   --help  Show this message and exit.

 Commands:
   all     Get all tags.
+  create  Create a tag.
   get     Get a tag by its linkding ID.
   ```

 ### The `tags all` command